Goldman Sachs settlement on mortgage-backed bonds to hit earnings

-Goldman Sachs Group Inc (GS.N) said on Thursday it would pay over $5 billion (3 billion pounds) to settle claims it misled mortgage bond investors during the financial crisis, a move that will cut the firm's fourth quarter earnings by about $1.5 billion.
+Goldman Sachs Group Inc (GS.N) said on Thursday it would pay over $5 billion to settle claims it misled mortgage bond investors during the financial crisis, a move that will cut the firm's fourth quarter earnings by about $1.5 billion.

 Goldman Sachs said the settlement comprises a $2.385 billion civil penalty, a $875 million cash payment and $1.8 billion in relief for homeowners whose mortgages exceed the value of their property as well as distressed borrowers.